 Everyone’s road to recovery is unique, just as no two withdrawal symptoms are alike.

-At ReVIDA Recovery®, we tailor a heroin addiction treatment plan to your specific needs.
+At ReVIDA Recovery®, we tailor a heroin addiction recovery plan to your specific needs.

 Our treatment plans will include medication-assisted treatment (MAT) and outpatient treatment.
 Our individual and group therapy work together with our MAT treatment medications to help make detoxification from heroin much easier on you.